RawadAboudlal/Hydrogen-Bond-Analyzer/README.md

 # Hydrogen-Bond-Analyzer
-Gives useful statistics relatins to hydrogen bonds in a system molecules.
+Gives useful statistics relating to hydrogen bonds in a simulated system molecules.